Bedford village is situated at the junction of the R360 from Grahamstown and the R63 between Adelaide and Somerset East.

 The Bedford Garden Club boasts over 100 members and non-members are warmly welcomed at all meetings.

-The South African Rosarium (the national collection of old roses) is open to visitors all year.
+The South African Rosarium (the national collection of old roses) is open to visitors.

 Fuel is available round the clock and there are two service stations.
 One offers a 24 hour emergency service.
 Both our banks have ATMs.
 Our two hardware stores also carry gardening necessities.
 There are several qualified architectural designers in town as well as a plumber, electrician, several carpenters and joiners, bricklayers and plasterers.